Silanael/sart/README.md

 !!!
 THIS IS STILL A WORK IN PROGRESS !!!
 **THE DATA PROVIDED BY THIS VERSION MAY NOT BE FULLY ACCURATE**

+Furthermore, the commands, parameters and the structure of data output are not yet established and are subject to change.

+The binary executables provided have been created with [pkg](https://www.npmjs.com/package/pkg) and as such, I cannot be certain that they are devoid of malicious/harmful code.
+This is probably not the case, but use at your own risk still.